dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 -   CodeTable - The list of possible values for each parameter.
 For example, GB020 in Grambank is a binary feature and can take 0, 1 and ? whereas EA016 in the Ethnographic Atlas (D-PLACE) can take 1, 2 or 9.
 The options are often exclusive of each other for each language.
 There are examples of languages that are coded for more than one value, usually with extra information on proportions.

 > [!TIP]
+> Good to know: while there are minimal required content depending on module type, there is also flexibility in adding more information.
+Some modules contain components that typically appear in different modules.
+E.g. the tsezacp morpheme concordance is modeled using an `EntryTable` component, despite the dataset being a `TextCorpus` and not a `Dictionary` (where we usually find `EntryTables`).

+> [!TIP]
 > Good to know: CLDF can be used for data on socities or other units of observation - not just languages.
 For example, in the CLDF-dataset of D-PLACE (v1 and v2), the LanguageTable contains a row per *society* - not per language.
 There is a column for the Glottocode of the language associated with that society.

 > [!TIP]